Is Your Teen Using Tobacco or E-cigarettes? How to Handle It as a Parent

 So why do kids start smoking in the first place?
 When it comes to cigarettes, not much has changed since Rebel without a Cause first charged across the big screen.
 Here are some of the most common reasons:

 - They see smoking as a way of rebelling and showing independence.

 - They think that everyone else is smoking, and that they should, too.

 Similar concerns are related to e-cigarettes, which have yet to be regulated by the FDA and are in fact legal for teens of any age to purchase.
 “The increased use of e-cigarettes by teens is deeply troubling,” said CDC director Tom Frieden.
 “Many teens who start with e-cigarettes may be condemned to struggling with a lifelong addiction to nicotine and conventional cigarettes.”

-On the 1-on-1 Coaching team, we work with concerned parents on how to deal with their teenager who is smoking.
+On the parent coaching team, we work with concerned parents on how to deal with their teenager who is smoking.
 For teens under the age of 18, we treat it as we would any illegal activity.
 It is unacceptable.

 That said, there are a couple factors to consider.
 If one or both of the parents are smoking, it becomes a more difficult task to address.
 James Lehman refers to this dilemma as “Do, Not Say.”
 Meaning if you want to your child to stop yelling, don’t convey that message while yelling; if you expect respectful behavior from your child, allow your child to see you treat others with respect; and if you want your child to stop smoking, don’t say it with a cigarette in your hand.
 In fact, consider stopping smoking not only for yourself, but as modeling what you want to see in your child.

 Ultimately, though, you have the right to set limits and expectations in your home whether you smoke or not.
 Try to avoid an emotional or moral response.
 Also, try avoiding threats and ultimatums, because you will end up with a power struggle on your hands.
 Focus instead on the behavior.